gtownsie/Oracle-Cloud---A10-VThunder-Deployment/README.md

 1. Click **User Settings** to view the details.
 1. On the **API Keys** page, click Add **Public Key**.

-Paste the public key's value into the window and click Add.
+Paste the public key's value from the `oci_api_key_pub.pem` into the window and click Add.

 The key is uploaded and its fingerprint is displayed (for example, `d1:b2:32:53:d3:5f:cf:68:2d:6f:8b:5f:77:8f:07:13`).

-Note the fingerprint value.
-You'll use the fingerprint in a subsequent configuration task.
+> **Note the fingerprint value.
+You'll use the fingerprint in a subsequent configuration task.**

 ## Prepare SSH keys
 During the vThunder deployment an SSH Key pair is required to allow SSH access to the instances after deployment.
 The following steps will outline the process to generate the key pair using the `puttygen` utility.
 1. Install putty on your workstation from the putty site:  https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html